The Most Notable Casino Controversies of all time

 3) Congratulations, you won $42,949,672!
 Not really, here’s a free steak dinner instead.

-Modern slot machines are controlled by computers entirely, and while this adds a lot of convenience in operating them, it also poses some occasional issues due to the chance of bugs occurring.
+Modern slot machines are controlled by computers entirely, which means that computer glitches do occur.
 Katrina Bookman, who played at the Resorts World Casino in New York, learned that the hard way.

 While playing on a slot machine, the woman was stunned to see the screen flashing the sum of $42,949,672.76.
-She quickly snapped a selfie with the unbelievable prize, and hurried off to claim it.
-However, she was enraged to discover that the casino refused to honor her winnings, claiming that it was a computer bug.
+She quickly snapped a selfie with the unbelievable slot and hurried off to claim it.
+However, the casino refused to honor her winnings, claiming that it was a computer bug.
 They instead offered to “compensate” her with a free steak dinner, and a couple of dollars.

-Reports of a lawsuit were going around at the time, but unfortunately, the woman most likely has absolutely no case against the casino.
-Pretty much all casinos are tightly protected against such incidents in their clauses, absolving themselves of all responsibility related to computer problems.
+Reports of a lawsuit were going around at the time, but unfortunately, the woman most likely has no case against the casino.
+Pretty much all casinos are tightly protected against such incidents in their clauses.
+Thus absolving themselves of all responsibility related to computer problems.

-There has been a lot of debate over the issue on the Internet, and Katrina Bookman even has a large number of supporters who stand by her side.
-Despite that, it’s highly unlikely that she’s going to see any kind of positive outcome from this, and the steak dinner she was offered is likely going to be the most she’s going to get in the form of compensation.
+There has been a lot of debate over the issue on the Internet.
+Katrina Bookman even has a large number of supporters who stand by her side.
+Despite that, it’s highly unlikely that she’s going to see any kind of positive outcome from this.
+The steak dinner she was offered is likely going to be the most she’s going to get in the form of compensation.

 The only possible exception is if the casino decides to take pity on her to get some positive PR, but at this point even that’s highly unlikely.